Table of contents

 1. Start and end symbols: Represent the start and end of a process or activity.
 They are usually depicted as a circle and can be labeled "Start" and "End," respectively.

-2. Activity symbol: Represents a task or action that needs to be performed as part of the process.
+2. Activity symbol: This represents a task or action that needs to be performed as part of the process.
 It is usually depicted as a rectangle with rounded corners and can be labeled with a brief activity description.

 3. Decision symbol: This represents a decision point in the process where the flow can diverge based on a condition.
 It is usually depicted as a diamond-shaped box and can be labeled with the question or condition that determines the path of the flow.